keisukeirie/Amazon_review_helpfulness_prediction/README.md

 ### Computation times
-I used single m4.2xlarge AWS instance to run my code.
+I used single m4.2xlarge AWS instance to run my codes.
-Preprocessing takes about total of 2500-3000 sec. (= about 40-50min)
+Preprocessing took about total of 2500-3000 sec. (= about 40-50min)

 with my training dataset (20000 rows with 1900 features):
-single xgboost computation takes about 2000-3000 sec.(=about 30-50min)
+single xgboost computation took about 2000-3000 sec.(=about 30-50min)
-If I restrict max_depth to  the default value of 3, computation time should be around 300sec max.
+If I restrict max_depth to  the default value of 3, computation time should be around 500sec max.

 with only few parameters, random forest runs much quicker than xgboost,
 it took me only about 200sec.

 ## Resources:

 http://jmcauley.ucsd.edu/data/amazon/links.html